 Trek to upper Mustang - an exploration of the fascinating medieval Himalayan Kingdom.

 There are around 275 houses in Lo Mangthang having four castes.
 The royal caste, the everyday folk, the blacksmiths and the butchers and millers.
 The whole Lo manthang village has solar electricity now a days.
 Decorative style small herb garden of various holy decorations, flapping flags and of course stacked firewood.
 There was a time when it was the mandatory of certain family to supply the firewood for the royal family.
 Sky burial and polyandry are still remain practice in this upper mustang region.

 It is believed that Guru Rinpoche had fought with demon among the Mustang's snow capped mountain, desert canyons, and grassland.
 Once Guru Rinpoche killed the demon, it is said he scattered the demon’s body parts across Mustang valley.
 Consequently its blood formed the towering red cliffs and its intestines tumbled near to Ghami where people have later on build the stone prayer wall.
 Thus the longest prayer wall in Nepal, on top of the demon’s intestines.

-Upper Mustang trekking in Nepal was officially opened in 1992.
+Upper Mustang trek in Nepal was officially opened in 1992.
 Particularly limited numbers of trekkers are only allowed each year.
 Thus to protect and conserve the local Tibetan tradition and the fragile environment.
-Mustang trek unfolds the fabled forbidden kingdom's vast and arid valleys, eroded canyons, yak caravans.
+Mustang trip in Nepal unfolds the fabled forbidden kingdom's vast and arid valleys, eroded canyons, yak caravans.
 Further more the colourful - painted mud brick houses next to majestic mountain of Nilgiri, Annapurna, Dhaulagiri ranges .